Welcome to Raygun: A quick start guide for new and returning users

 Getting started with Raygun tags

-Read a step-by-step how OpenWater use tags to reduce error noise by 99%
+Step-by-step guide on how OpenWater use tags to reduce error noise by 99%

 Using this feature, you can connect an accurate trail of the events through your system leading up to the moment a crash report was generated.
 You’ll gain more insight into why the application crashed when it did, making prioritization of fixes much easier.